carl-erwin/unlimited/README.md

 Marks can be "shared" by Document(s)<br/>

 - **Selection**<br/>
-there are 2 kinds of selection:<br/>
+There are 2 kinds of selection:<br/>
  * range selection : from one Mark to an other Mark
  * block selection (visual selection) : represents a rectangular selection depending on the displayed screen